 Data analysis

 The data on disease incidence (DI) and disease severity index (DSI) were analyzed using various statistical techniques: descriptive statistics were computed to summarize the data, including mean, percentage, and frequency distributions of disease incidence, severity, and AUDPC; analysis of variance (ANOVA) was used to determine the significance of differences among accessions; a Least Significant Difference (LSD) test was used to separate means into distinct groups.
-P-values were used to determine statistical significance, and the findings showed that there were notable differences between the accessions.
-To quantify disease progression over time, the area under the disease progress curve (AUDPC) was calculated, and the results were presented using line and bar graphs.
+P-values were used to determine statistical significance To quantify disease progression over time, the area under the disease progress curve (AUDPC) was calculated, and the results were presented using line and bar graphs.
 All analyses were performed in R software, and the outputs were presented as tables and graphical plots for clear interpretation.

 RESULTS AND DISCUSSION